Geeks (musical duo)

 Geeks is a South Korean hip hop duo composed of rappers Lil Boi and Louie.
 They are signed under Grandline Entertainment and Rainbow Bridge World.
 They are both credited lyricists, composers, and producers, as well as notable Korean rappers in their own right.
 They hit mainstream crossover success in a collaboration with Sistar's Soyou in the track "Officially Missing You Too," a major K-pop hit of 2012.

 Broadcasting

-Lil boi starred in Show me the money 4 and was attracted by many producers including Jay Park, president of "AOMG".
-He entered the AOMG in team selection and sang "respect" with Geegooin and sik-k and called "on it + Bo $$" with Jay Park, Loco and got very popular.
+LilBoi starred in Show Me The Money 4 and was attracted by many producers including Jay Park, president of "AOMG".
+He entered the AOMG in team selection and sang "Respect" with Geegooin and SIK-K and called "On It + Bo $$" with Jay Park, Loco and got very popular.
 On the other hand, he called "on it + bo $$" and dropped to MINO with a difference of 5 votes.

 Career

 Breakout Debut Success in 2011

 Geeks debuted with their mini-album "Officially Missing You" on March 9.
 The title song "Officially Missing You" is a remake of an R&B hit by Canadian singer Tamia.
 Geeks placed first on Cyworld's daily music chart with that song.
 Geeks participated in the 3rd Grand Line Show, a hiphop concert, and in the TV show "GEEKS TV."
 They were also the "Rookie of the Month" for May for the Cyworld Digital Music Awards.